sheepray/monthly-salary-calculation-system/README.md

 - read through the other settings, change the value if needed.

 ## How to use
-0. make sure the input file is in correct syntax, for instance:
+0. make sure the input file is in correct syntax;
+1. import the whole project into eclipse;
+2. adjust settings (please refer to the Setting section);
+3. enable assertions in eclipse; (for how to enable, check [here](http://tutoringcenter.cs.usfca.edu/resources/enabling-assertions-in-eclipse.html));
+4. click run, the output will be showed in the console.

+### input data syntax example

 '''
 Person Name,Person ID,Date,Start,End
 Scott Scala,2,2.3.2014,6:00,14:00
 '''

-1. import the whole project into eclipse;
-2. adjust settings (please refer to the Setting section);
-3. enable assertions in eclipse; (for how to enable, check [here](http://tutoringcenter.cs.usfca.edu/resources/enabling-assertions-in-eclipse.html));
-4. click run, the output will be showed in the console.

 TODO: integrate into Java Jersey Framework.